 You get subliminal cues when dealing with people from a different race whether you’re traveling within or outside your country.
 Tough luck trying to have a conversation with a man of a different race without them thinking you want them sexually or that you have an ulterior motive.

-Anyway, my girlfriends and I were discussing how painfully awkward it was to, for example, accidentally lock eyes with some of the non-black people on the dance floor.
+At the end of the night, my girlfriends and I were discussing how painfully awkward it was to, for example, accidentally lock eyes with some of the non-black people on the dance floor.
 It was like you had committed a cardinal sin based on the hostile reaction on their entitled faces.
-And you’re just there confounded, like, what?!
-Calm your tits.
-I didn’t mean to.
-It was accidental, sir.
-It’s that I have eyeballs and they move when I’m dancing, and unfortunately, they landed on you this time.
-Needless to say, it was an exhausting night.
-But again, it’s not a new or unique experience.
-It happens more often than not when in diverse groups or locations.
+Needless to say, it was an exhausting night for all the wrong reasons.

 Sometimes I figure that I may be too sensitive and thus brush most stuff off, that is until another fellow black African woman mentions experiencing similar ordeals, vindicating me and my feelings.

-Most of the problems emanate from that single story narrative that Chimamanda Ngozi Adichie referred to.
+Most of these problems emanate from that single story narrative that Chimamanda Ngozi Adichie referred to.
 There is only one point of view of the black African woman that has been pushed out there that people are inclined to believe and internalize it.
-I’ve had a German friend who spent some time with me and some friends, tell us that he was pleasantly surprised that we could hold a conversation.

 I do, slightly, understand that there are stereotypes that genuinely stem from statistics and some black African women do perpetuate that narrative but, shouldn’t you give someone the benefit of the doubt?
 Every human is unique and should be treated as such.
 Black African women are not one type of way.
 Some are just trying to live their best life and sometimes, socialize.
 And you know what?
 You could learn a thing or two from each other.
 I tend to believe that’s one of the points of life.

-Negative experiences are just a part of the experience.
+But dear, black, African woman, negative experiences are just a part of the experience.
 There’s so much beauty as well.
-You get the chance to change the perceptions and make your beautiful melanated face more common.
+Traveling affords you the chance to change the perceptions and make your beautiful, melanated face more common.
 So continue exploring the world.
 It’s your oyster, too.
 Keep on going, keep on traveling, and keep on breaking those negative stereotypes.